Q: How long is the season?

-Q: Is my dancer obligated to take the entire season?
+Q: Is my child obligated to take the entire season?

 A: Students may withdraw from a class or classes at any point during the year.
 However, if your dancers costume has been ordered upon withdrawal the costume fee cannot be refunded.
 We ask that you contact the studio to let us know that your child will no longer be continuing lessons.